 Can dental bonding be used to repair tooth erosion?

 Tooth erosion occurs when the enamel becomes damaged or worn due to acid, normal aging, and other factors.
 Dental bonding is a reliable way to repair erosion and protect enamel from further damage.
 Bonding effectively seals the tooth, preventing discoloration, sensitivity, and decay.

 What’s the difference between bonding, fillings, and veneers, and how do I know which is the best choice?

 Deciding whether or not you’d be best served by fillings, veneers, or bonding will depend on the extent of the damage to your teeth.
-Dr. Kleive will assess your oral health in an initial consultation and help you identify the best option for your dental care needs.
+Black Mountain Dentist Dr. Mark Kleive will assess your oral health in an initial consultation and help you identify the best option for your dental care needs.

 How long will dental bonding repairs last?

 Dental bonding is a durable solution that, if done correctly, can last about as long as porcelain fillings.
 Bonding may eventually need to be repaired or replaced, depending on your bite, diet, and dental hygiene habits.